Smokie (band): 1990s–present

 The remaining members decided to continue with the band and went about finding their third lead singer.
-Friend of the band Mike Craft was chosen.
+A friend of the band, Mike Craft was chosen.
 The band released The World and Elsewhere later that year, followed by Light a Candle — The Christmas Album.

 In 1996, Alan Silson terminated his membership, saying he intended to pursue a solo career and to work with other acts as well, joining Mickey Finn's T. Rex, and that he also no longer wanted to be on the road all the time.
 Mick McConnell, one of the band's road crew and their guitar technician replaced him as the group's new lead guitarist, this formation recording the next album, Wild Horses – The Nashville Album (1998), in Nashville, Tennessee.
 In February 2001, Smokie released two albums, Uncovered and Uncovered Too, which consist entirely of cover versions, with no original songs.

 In 2004, Smokie recorded a studio album, On the Wire, with eleven of the 14 songs written by the band themselves.
 In 2006, the band released the album From the Heart.
 Although mainly a compilation, it did contain three new tracks.

 In 2010, Smokie gained new chart success with a CD of brand new material, Take a Minute.
 Released in Denmark in August of that year, it peaked at No. 3 on the Danish Albums Chart.
 Releases in the remainder of Scandinavia and Germany took place during October, with the single "Sally's Song (The Legacy Goes On)" — a continuation of the story of the other character in "Living Next Door to Alice" — also released.

-On 16 April 2021 it was announced that Mike Craft left the band, after 26 years.
+On 16 April 2021 it was announced that Mike Craft had decided to retire after 26 years of service to the band.
 He was replaced by Pete Lincoln, former member of Andy Scott's Sweet.

-Uttley died on 16 December 2021, at the age of 70.
+Terry Uttley died on 16 December 2021, at the age of 70.
 At the time of his death, he was the last remaining original member who was still active with the band.